atomist/sdm-local/README.md

 ## Reacting to commits

-A software delivery machine reacts to code changes.
+A software delivery sdm.machine reacts to code changes.
 For instance, when you commit to a Spring Boot application, it can start the app up locally, while running tests.
 When you commit to a Node library, it can publish a snapshot to npm, while running tests, and while fixing any formatting errors and performing automated code review and identifying sensitive changes.